run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/fdm/fdm.md

- FDM is organized to work on a flexible model where different teams can execute their work using various management structures and standards while maintaining synchronization with the client's objectives.
+ FDM is organized to work on a flexible model where different teams can execute their work using various management structures and standards while maintaining synchronization with the customer's objectives.

  ![Structure](img/us-fdm-fig-03@2x.png)